I often get asked how I manage my time during a big cook. The last thing I want is hungry friends and family waiting on food.

-3. Keep it shut for around 30 minutes then you can empty the water.
-Wrap your cooked meat in foil and leave your meat thermometer in it, place your meat on an aluminium pan and place in the faux cambro. atop a towel and lay another towel over the top.
+Step 3: Keep it shut for around 30 minutes then you can empty the water.
+Wrap your cooked meat in foil and leave your meat thermometer in it, place your meat on an aluminium pan and place in the faux cambro.

 Charlie Hot Smoking Tip